abduh3131/scroot/README.md

 ## Features

 - Camera ingestion pipeline compatible with any USB camera supported by OpenCV.
+- Jetson-friendly camera discovery that auto-probes USB indexes, `/dev/video*` entries, and CSI pipelines with optional GStreamer backends.
+- Serial bridge adapter for the Yahboom Rosmaster X3 so auxiliary sensors can stream into the autonomy stack.
 - Real-time object detection powered by Ultralytics YOLO models (default: `yolov8n.pt`).
 - Hybrid navigation that fuses obstacle density analysis with natural-language operator goals.
 - Safety-aware control layer that outputs normalized actuator commands, brakes for hazards, and honors enforced stops.